-Additionally, FTC leadership ensured that the Office of EEOWI was fully staffed and that it has the necessary resources to satisfy its regulatory requirements.
-These important items and others were discussed during meetings between Chair Khan and the Acting EEOWI Director.
-Because the Office of EEOWI reports directly to the Office of the Chair, the EEOWI Director benefits from a direct line of communication to the Agency head.
-There is no mid-level manager between the Chair and the EEOWI Director.
-The existence of this organizational structure continued to send a signal across the organization that the Chair prioritized issues and matters that are the responsibility of the Office of EEOWI.
+Additionally, FTC leadership ensured that the Office of EEOWI had the necessary resources to satisfy its regulatory requirements.
+These requisite items among others, were discussed during meetings between Chair Khan and the Acting EEOWI Director.
+[1] Because the Office of EEOWI reports directly to the Office of the Chair, the EEOWI Acting Director benefits from a direct line of communication to the Agency head.
+There is no mid-level manager between the Chair and the EEOWI Acting Director.
+The existence of this organizational structure continued to send a signal across the organization that the Chair prioritized the importance of EEOWI's issues and matters.

 FTC's Diversity Council collaborated with the Office of EEOWI regularly, along with the Agency's Human Capital Management Office (HCMO), to address concerns involving targeted employment outreach and recruitment, retention, workplace inclusion, and other relevant topics.
-Throughout FY 2021, the EEOWI Director, on numerous occasions, met with the Diversity Council's Executive Committee (i.e., its Chair, Vice Chair, and Secretary) and discussed best practices and strategies for diversity and inclusion in the workplace, and ideas to address underrepresented groups in the FTC's workforce.
-As a result, the Diversity Council remained its robust presence at the FTC, and it expanded its reach into new areas to advance diversity and inclusion.
+Throughout FY 2022, the Acting EEOWI Director, on numerous occasions, met with the Diversity Council's Executive Committee (i.e., its Chair, Vice Chair, and Secretary) and discussed best practices and strategies for diversity and inclusion in the workplace, and ideas to address underrepresented groups in the FTC's workforce.
+As a result, the Diversity Council maintained a robust presence at the FTC and expanded its reach into new areas to advance diversity and inclusion.

-In addition to the work of the Diversity Council, the Acting EEOWI Director[2] met with FTC Bureau and Office Directors, and their managers and supervisors, to discuss important EEO and workplace inclusion topics, including targeted employment outreach and recruitment, strategies to diversify applicant pools, appropriate interview questions, retention of the Agency's talent, and explaining what is permissible under EEO laws.
+In addition to the work of the Diversity Council, the Acting EEOWI Director met with FTC Bureau and Office Directors, and their managers and supervisors, to discuss important EEO and workplace inclusion topics, including targeted employment outreach and recruitment, strategies to diversify applicant pools, appropriate interview questions, retention of the Agency's talent, and explaining what is permissible under EEO laws.
 By building professional relationships across the FTC, the Office of EEOWI raised the level of awareness of certain issues and concerns that could be communicated through FTC Bureau and Office Directors to their respective organizations.

-Although the pandemic has temporarily halted in-person training, the Acting EEOWI Director delivered virtual trainings to each regional office and each Bureau and Office in FTC Headquarters.
-Further, to communicate the FTC leadership's commitment to EEO, members of the Office of EEOWI, OGC, and HCMO collaborated during FY 2021 to present a management-training program for new management officials and a program for experienced management officials.
+The Acting EEOWI Director delivered virtual trainings to regional offices and each Bureau and Office in FTC Headquarters.
+Further, to communicate the FTC leadership's commitment to EEO, members of the Office of EEOWI, OGC, and HCMO collaborated during FY 2022, to present a management-training program for new management officials and a program for experienced management officials.
 This mandatory training focused on how the various offices work together to address critical employee relations and EEO issues at the FTC.
-Both training sessions encouraged managers and supervisors to address workplace disputes before they escalate into intractable conflicts
+Both training sessions encouraged managers and supervisors to address workplace disputes before they escalate into intractable conflicts.